Frigg: Origin of Friday

 The English weekday name Friday comes from Old English Frīġedæġ, meaning 'day of Frig'.
 It is cognate with Old Frisian Frīadei (≈ Fri(g)endei), Middle Dutch Vridach (≈ Vriendach), Middle Low German Vrīdach (≈ Vrīgedach), and Old High German Frîatac.
 The Old Norse Frjádagr was borrowed from a West Germanic language.
 All of these terms derive from Late Proto-Germanic *Frijjōdag ('Day of Frijjō'), a calque of Latin Veneris dies ('Day of Venus'; cf. modern Italian venerdì, French vendredi, Spanish viernes).

 The Germanic goddess' name has substituted for the Roman name of a comparable deity, a practice known as interpretatio germanica.
 Although the Old English theonym Frīg is only found in the name of the weekday, it is also attested as a common noun in frīg ('love, affections [plural], embraces [in poetry]').
-The Old Norse weekday Freyjudagr, a synonym of Frjádagr, saw the replacement of the first element with the genitive of Freyja.
+The Old Norse weekday Freyjudagr, a rare synonym of Frjádagr, saw the replacement of the first element with the genitive of Freyja.